Skin Cancer Treatments

 At Aesthetic & Dermatology Center, your overall skin health is our main concern, and that includes discussing what no one likes to talk about: skin cancer.
 Skin cancer refers to the abnormal, uncontrolled growth of skin cells.
 The most common skin cancers are basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
 Skin cancers vary in many ways, such as sharp, color, size, and texture; therefore, early detection and action is vital to effective skin cancer treatments.

-As a fellow and current board member of the American Society for Dermatologic Surgery, Dr. Lawrence Green specializes in advanced skin cancer treatments and skin surgical techniques while maintaining optimal cosmetic results for all patients.
+As fellows and current board members of the American Society for Dermatologic Surgery, Dr. Lawrence Green and Dr. Sunila Walia specialize in advanced skin cancer treatments and skin surgical techniques while maintaining optimal cosmetic results for all patients.

 Basal Cell Carcinoma: